FAQs

 Additionally, recent published analysis of state apology laws has determined that despite their intended purpose of decreasing malpractice claims, they are actually associated with an increased risk of litigation when the apology is not paired with a process for resolution such as CANDOR.

-• Yes.
-Colorado, Iowa and Utah have CANDOR laws.
+Yes.
+Minnesota, Utah, Colorado, and Iowa have CANDOR laws.
 The implementation feedback from these states has been very positive.

 Learn more about the Utah law (2022) here.